Nitrocellulose: Guncotton

 The British chemist Frederick Augustus Abel developed the first safe process for guncotton manufacture, which he patented in 1865.
 The washing and drying times of the nitrocellulose were both extended to 48 hours and repeated eight times over.
 The acid mixture was changed to two parts sulfuric acid to one part nitric.
 Nitration can be controlled by adjusting acid concentrations and reaction temperature.
 Nitrocellulose is soluble in a mixture of ethanol and ether until nitrogen concentration exceeds 12%.
 Soluble nitrocellulose, or a solution thereof, is sometimes called collodion.

 Guncotton containing more than 13% nitrogen (sometimes called insoluble nitrocellulose) was prepared by prolonged exposure to hot, concentrated acids for limited use as a blasting explosive or for warheads of underwater weapons such as naval mines and torpedoes.
 Safe and sustained production of guncotton began at the Waltham Abbey Royal Gunpowder Mills in the 1860s, and the material rapidly became the dominant explosive, becoming the standard for military warheads, although it remained too potent to be used as a propellant.
 More-stable and slower-burning collodion mixtures were eventually prepared using less concentrated acids at lower temperatures for smokeless powder in firearms.
 The first practical smokeless powder made from nitrocellulose, for firearms and artillery ammunition, was invented by French chemist Paul Vieille in 1884.

 Jules Verne viewed the development of guncotton with optimism.
 He referred to the substance several times in his novels.
 His adventurers carried firearms employing this substance.
 In his From the Earth to the Moon, guncotton was used to launch a projectile into space.

 Because of their fluffy and nearly white appearance, nitrocellulose products are often referred to as cottons, e.g. lacquer cotton, celluloid cotton, and gun cotton.

 Guncotton was originally made from cotton (as the source of cellulose) but contemporary methods use highly processed cellulose from wood pulp.
 While guncotton is dangerous to store, the hazards it presents can be minimized by storing it dampened with various liquids, such as alcohol.
 For this reason, accounts of guncotton usage dating from the early 20th century refer to "wet guncotton."

 The power of guncotton made it suitable for blasting.
 As a projectile driver, it had around six times the gas generation of an equal volume of black powder and produced less smoke and less heating.

 Artillery shells filled with gun cotton were widely used during the American Civil War, and its use was one of the reasons the conflict was seen as the "first modern war."
-In combination with breech-loading artillery, such high explosive shells could cause greater damage than previous solid cannonballs.
+Fired from breech-loading artillery, such high explosive shells could cause greater damage than previous solid round shot.

-During the first World War, British authorities were slow to introduce grenades, with soldiers at the front improvising by filling ration tin cans with gun cotton, scrap and a basic fuse.
+During the first World War, British authorities were slow to introduce new grenades, with soldiers at the front improvising by filling ration tin cans with gun cotton, scrap and a basic fuse.

 Further research indicated the importance of washing the acidified cotton.
 Unwashed nitrocellulose (sometimes called pyrocellulose) may spontaneously ignite and explode at room temperature, as the evaporation of water results in the concentration of unreacted acid.